severalnines/docs/user-guide/dashboard.rst

 MySQL/NDB Cluster
 ``````````````````

-Deploys a new MySQL (NDB) Cluster by Oracle.
-The cluster consists of management nodes, MySQL API nodes and data nodes.
+Deploys a new MySQL Cluster (NDB) by Oracle.
+The cluster should consist of management nodes, MySQL API nodes and data nodes.
 The database cluster will be automatically added into ClusterControl once deployed.
 Minimum of 4 nodes (2 API/mgmd + 2 data nodes) is recommended.

 1) General & SSH Settings
 '''''''''''''''''''''''''